FelipeFontouraBr/Emplex/README.md

 # Emplex

-Development of the application web to search generales services in Spain
+Development of the application web to search generals services in Spain

 ## Presentation: